Help Aniyim

 Overview

-HELP ANIYIM is a private charitable trust registered in July 2021, based in Gateshead, one of the UK's major centers for Orthodox Jewish community.
-With an annual income of approximately £477,000, the charity operates across England and Wales with an international remit.
-The organization makes grants to both individuals and other charitable organizations, focusing on four main areas: educational scholarships and support, poverty relief, advancement of Orthodox Jewish religion according to Shulchan Aruch principles, and health promotion for people with medical conditions.
-The charity is managed by three trustees and maintains efficient operations with no trustee remuneration.
+HELP ANIYIM is a charitable trust registered in England and Wales, based in Gateshead, one of the UK's major centres for Orthodox Jewish community.
+The term “Aniyim” is Hebrew for “the poor” or “needy,” reflecting the charity's charitable focus.
+The charity operates with worldwide scope, making grants to both individuals and other charitable organisations.
+The organisation focuses on four main areas: educational scholarships and support, poverty relief, advancement of Orthodox Jewish religion according to Shulchan Aruch principles, and health promotion for people with medical conditions.
+The charity maintains efficient operations with no trustee remuneration.

 Funding Priorities